 Referrals

-Part of my role as an Osteopath is to make sure that your symptoms/pain are safe and appropriate for Osteopathic treatment.
-Sometimes you may come into see me with something that is beyond the scope of Osteopathy, if this is the case I may suggest you see a different health professional more suited to your pain or injury.
-During our initial consultation and through-out our sessions, when we discuss your symptoms it is my responsibility as your healthcare practitioner to be screening you for red flags.
+Part of my role as an Osteopath is to make sure that the cause of your symptoms/pain is safe and appropriate for Osteopathic treatment.
+Sometimes you may come to see me with something that is beyond the scope of Osteopathy, if this is the case I may suggest you see a different health professional more suited to your pain or injury.
+During our initial consultation and through-out our sessions, when we discuss your symptoms it is my responsibility as your healthcare practitioner to be screening for red flags.
 These are symptoms that could indicate a serious or underlying pathological cause for your pain.
-If I suspect that this is the case, I will refer you to the appropriate health professional, this may be your GP, A&E or another allied health profession.
+If I suspect that this is the case, I will discuss it with you and refer you to the appropriate health professional, this may be your GP, A&E, or another allied health profession.

 Accessibility

-The Hawthorn Health Alliance clinic space in Brighton has step free access and is set over one floor.
+When Hawthorn Health Alliance operates out of Movement Clinic, the treatment room is located on the first floor with step access only.
+If you are unable to navigate stairs please get in touch as we may be able to make alternative arrangements to accommodate you.
+Downstairs treatment rooms are available at Seaford Osteopathic Clinic.
 We have a non gendered bathroom that is accessible for wheelchair users or those with walking aids.
-If you have any adjustments that you feel are necessary for you to be able to access your session at Hawthorn Health Alliance then please do not hesitate to Contact us to discuss your needs.
+If you have any adjustments that you feel are necessary for you to be able to access your session with Hawthorn Health Alliance then please do not hesitate to Contact us to discuss your needs.